Skip to content

 Paper-Setup

-To select the paper size, let's map the control_type and title of the size element, thats we can select them via the select method.
+Now yes, to select the paper size, let's map control_type and title from the size element so we can select them through theselect method.

 This time we will use another approach to get the property of the element, the print_control_identifiers, as we see below: